CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 ### API Key

-To access AIP Console, you have to provide an API key by generating one on AIP Console.
+To access AIP Console, you should provide an API key by generating one on AIP Console (1.10.0 and above).

 You can provide the `--apikey` parameter to be prompted to enter your password without passing it as an argument.